 This book is about choices – knowing what is available and being able to use that information.
 Dr Marilyn Glenville is sympathetic to women who are not happy or are unsure about the recommendations that their doctor has given them.
 If you discover that you can control menopausal symptoms naturally, why would you want to take HRT?
 Given the right tools, diet, nutrition and lifestyle, your body can adapt to this change naturally, efficiently and comfortably without the risks and side-effects of HRT.

 Wendy Kramer, Co-Founder and Director of the Donor Sibling Registry, makes it easy and fun!
-A first-of-its-kind book for kids involving half sibling and donor references.
+A first-of-its-kind book for kids involving half sibling and donor egg IVF references.
 Your Family: A Donor Kid’s Story is illuminated in fun, easy-to-understand graphics and factual reproductive descriptions.
 Inclusive of all family types.

-Through egg donation, childless families are having their dreams fulfilled and being blessed with a child.
+Through donor egg IVF, childless families are having their dreams fulfilled and being blessed with a child.
 This is the story about a duck without any eggs, and a duck who graciously shared her eggs, and the family that evolved from that gift.
 This book will begin to plant the seeds of knowledge and understanding about egg donation in a very simple concept for young children conceived through egg donation.

 A child asks his mother if he ever had a dad and she goes on to explain the different kinds of families there are and how babies are made.
 Having never met the right man, she explains how “some very kind men” she had never met gave “some of their sperm so women like me could have babies.”